Maybe it was too early.

-It’s a building that I had always feared to visit — I had survived all my life by not taking chances, and keeping things under tight control.
+It’s a building I had always feared to visit.
+I had survived all my life by not taking chances — keeping things tightly controlled.

-I walked in, exchanged my remaining 10 dollars for 2 shiny chips, and put $5 on number 29 on the first Roulette wheel I found.
+I walked in, exchanged my remaining 10 dollars for two shiny chips, and put $5 on number 29 on the first Roulette wheel I found.

-Seems like I got exactly what I wanted.
-I exchanged my chips immediately for cash and left for the train station.
+I also knew what I had to do next, so exchanged my chips and immediately left for the train station.